-As of 5 August, a total of 14,044 migrants (vs 10,808 on 7 July; and 6,892 on 9 June), including 7,724 men, 6,036 women and 284 children, have returned to Zimbabwe from neighbouring countries through nine of the main Points of Entry (PoEs), namely Beitbridge, Plumtree, Kazungula, Victoria Falls Land border, Victoria Falls airport, Chirundu, Forbes, Sango and Harare airport, since the onset of COVID- 19 and the imposed restrictive measures, due to the socio-economic impact of the pandemic, the lack of access to livelihoods and support from host governments.
+As of 13 of September, a total of 18,459 migrants (15,776 on 19 of August, 10,808 on 7 July; and 6,892 on 9 June), have returned to Zimbabwe from neighbouring countries through ten main Points of Entry (PoEs), namely Beitbridge, Plumtree, Kazungula, Victoria Falls Land border, Victoria Falls airport, Chirundu, Forbes, Sango, Nyamapanda and Harare airport, since the onset of COVID- 19 and the imposed restrictive measures, due to the socio-economic impact of the pandemic, the lack of access to livelihoods and support from host governments.

-The large majority of returnees arrived through the points of entry of Beitbridge border post (7,136), Plumtree (2,992), Harare International airport (2,573) and Forbes (646).
-The number of reported returnees continues to increase daily, with a projection of 20,000 new arrivals in the next coming months with inclusion of those from northern countries such as Zambia, Malawi, Tanzania and Ethiopia.
+Most returnees arrived through the three points of entry of Beitbridge border post (8,969), Plumtree (3,641), and Harare International airport (4,359).
+The number of reported returnees continues steady approaching rapidly to a total of 20,000 arrivals in the next coming weeks with inclusion of those from northern countries such Zambia, Malawi, Tanzania, and Ethiopia.

 As of 13 of September, 764 returnees (vs 989on 30 August) were still quarantined in centers operated by government, including 413 men, 271 women, 45 girls and 35 boys.
 Most returnees were quarantined in the four provinces of Harare (165), Matabeleland South (77), Manicaland (156) and Masvingo (97).